A quick Japanese cabbage salad with a drizzle of homemade dressing.

 The ingredients are simple and you will be able to get those easily in your local surrounding because I have based my recipe on the one I have been ordering from my local Japanese food place.

-I don’t think this oriental coleslaw with soy sauce is a traditional Japanese cabbage side dish, but more like a newer invention, based on Japanese flavors.
+I don’t think this oriental coleslaw with soy sauce is a traditional Japanese cabbage side dish.

 The dressing includes ingredients which make up for the Japanese flavor profile.